dbmcclain/Lisp-Actors/README.md

 [ I guess, probabalistically, if you notice that backout out of the subset of Public Key elements from the scalar component leaves a noiseless result, you might conclude that this is highly unlikely, and therefore you will have found the correct solution.
 But a noiseless sum is a distinct possibility, albeit of low probability.]

 [Actually, our AES crypto packet carries an authentication signature.
 So if you don't have the correct key, you won't pass authentication.
-An attacker could try an athentication check to verify correctness in their subset-sum solution.]
+An attacker could try an athentication check to verify correctness in their subset-sum solution.
+So perhaps I should elide authentication in the initial handshake dance.
+Incorrect decryptions would lead to nowhere as you would have an incorrect reply-to address and an incorrect shared session key.
+Eventually you would be cut off by the other node.]

 As stands right now, that AES packet carries a :CANARY element to help the recipient double check on the validity of the unlocking key.
 But if I were to elide that canary item, the remaining items are just random values, providing no way to check for correctness.
 Perhaps I should elide the :CANARY.